 Information systems security managers plan and supervise research on the computer-related activities of business and collaborate to set goals and implement technology to meet those goals.
 Software development, budgeting, network security, and Internet operations all fall within the responsibilities of the IT manager.

 In addition, these managers install and upgrade software and hardware, supervise systems design and programming and coordinate computer network implementation.
 Other tasks include the security, upkeep, and maintenance of a company’s network security and analysis of the technology-related needs of the company.

 An ISS management position almost always requires a bachelor’s degree in computer science, information science, or management information systems.
 Many employers prefer a graduate degree, particularly an MBA with a core component in technology.

 It is possible to obtain a position in computer and information systems with only an associates or trade school degree, but individuals must have solid experience and gained significant on-the-job skills.
 Many managers with a two-year degree choose to earn their bachelor’s or master’s degree while still working full time.

 Employment in this field is expected to grow at a rapid rate; job prospects for well-trained experienced candidates should be excellent.
 Companies will be looking to hire more and more managers for their computer-related needs and IT security issues.

-The Bureau of Labor Statistics states that employment in the field of computer information systems management is expected to grow around 17 % in the ten-year period between 2008 and 2018.
+The Bureau of Labor Statistics states that employment in the field of computer information systems management is expected to grow approximately 15 % in the ten-year period between 2012 and 2022.